kasko/docs/source/kasko_js.rst

 `kdata` is short for `KASKO data`.
 This querystring parameter is used to prefill an application with given `data` (name, address, email, etc) and `metadata` (could be anything, but most commonly used for analytics tracking data or agent information).

-.. note::   **Important!** `kdata` can only be used on the integration level.
+.. warning::   `kdata` can only be used on the integration level.
 It will not work if set on webapp level (`webapp.kasko.io` domain).
 This is because KASKO JS is responsible for decoding `kdata` and passing it on to the webapp in a different format.

 `kdata` value can be a url-safe-base64-encoded string or a JSON string. **It is preferred to use url-safe-base64-encoded string as it is supported by all browsers.**